What Happens After Death?

 11 Then I saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
 And there was found no place for them.
 12 And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books.
 (Revelation 20:11-12)

-This will be by far the GREATEST resurrection, in numbers resurrected.
-It will include the MULTIPLE BILLIONS who have lived CUT OFF from God — who were not then judged.
+This will be the GREATEST resurrection, in terms of total numbers being resurrected.
+It will include the MULTIPLE BILLIONS who have lived CUT OFF from God -- who were not then judged.
 Since they are taking on flesh, this could, in that sense, be considered as a type of reincarnation.
 These individuals will be physical and live for one hundred years (Isaiah 65:20-25).

 And after a period of growth and overcoming, then shall come their spiritual salvation — with no Satan around to deceive them!